 In this video, we describe:

-• the echo and include options
+and include

 This video is not strictly necessary for the course, but may be helpful in using R Markdown.